jeju5/management/cs/aws/aws_developer.md

 * Elastic IP
   * IPv4 address designed for dynamic cloud computing.
   * With an Elastic IP address, you can mask the failure of an instance by rapidly remapping the address to another instance in your account.

+* Amazon SWF
+  * Fully-managed state tracker and task coordinator in the Cloud.
+  * SWF is task-oriented API.
+  * SWF ensures that task is assigned only once. (unlike SQS)